b-shelton/team_process_documentation/README.md

 # Team Processes

-This repository contains documentation for processes that have been successfully deployed on the data science and analytics teams led by Brandon Shelton.
+This repository contains documentation for processes that have been successfully deployed on the Data Science and Business Insights teams led by Brandon Shelton.

 - [Data Science Lifecycle](https://github.com/b-shelton/team_processes/blob/master/data_science_lifecycle.md): The process used by the Data Science team to deliver predictive model products to our customers.